zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 - LoLMaya interface
 - Maya-native UV tools

-# Specific use cases
+# Specific examples
 ## Combining downloaded texture files into a single file
-This will most likely be useful if you're following [the guide for replacing champions with a different model][https://wiki.runeforge.io/en/specific-guide/3d-modelling/Replacing-Champion-With-a-Completely-Different-Model], which doesn't go into detail about how to get textures to work, but that's what this guide is for.
+This will most likely be useful if you're following [the guide for replacing champions with a different model](https://wiki.runeforge.io/en/specific-guide/3d-modelling/Replacing-Champion-With-a-Completely-Different-Model), which doesn't go into detail about how to get textures to work, but that's what this guide is for.

 A champ's base texture file will be a single (or sometimes 2) square .dds file, the 2x and 4x files are the lower resolution ones.
 You can delete the 2x/4x ones and only replace the base one, which will also replace the lower resolution ones (they just wont be low res). (insert picture of champ's base\assets folder)